EXDEICIDA/Cerberus/README.md

 - **Comprehensive Watchlist Management**: Easily add, remove, and organize movies and TV shows in your watchlist.

-- **Progress Tracking**: Keep track of which episodes you've watched and where you left off in each series.
+- **Progress And  Statistics**: Keep track of which genres you've watched.
-- **Smart Recommendations**: Get personalized recommendations based on your viewing history and preferences.
+- **Marking Favorite Shows and Movies **:Getting all the details about them.
 - **Detailed Information**: Access comprehensive details about movies and TV shows, including cast, crew, ratings,epsiodes, and reviews.
 - **Search Functionality**: Quickly find movies and TV shows with our powerful search feature.
 - **User-friendly Interface**: Enjoy a sleek, intuitive design that makes navigation a breeze.
+- **Access To Latest Movies/Seres Metadata**: Acces to latest tv series and movies get a senak peek and trailers links.
+- **Language Support And Dark Mode**: Use Dark Mode and Aditional Langauge support.
+-

   Usage